bpucker/FlavonoidFriday/README.md

 ### (19) Anthocyanin degradation ###

-> **_<a href="https://twitter.com/boas_pucker/status/1413384926473379840">TWEET</a>:_** Accumulation of anthocyanins in the central vacuole leads to a coloration of plant structures.
+> **Post:** Accumulation of anthocyanins in the central vacuole leads to a coloration of plant structures.
 Numerous modifications and degradation determine how quickly the color fades #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1413384926473379840">